jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 - **Build transformer models with Flax NNX**: Define a GPT-style architecture using the modern Flax NNX API
 - **Process data efficiently with Grain**: Load and preprocess training data using Google's Grain data loading library
 - **Optimize models with Optax**: Implement training loops using JAX's gradient transformation library
-- **Train on cloud TPUs**: Execute training on free TPUs available through Kaggle or Google Colab
+- **Train on cloud TPUs or GPUs**: Execute training using available accelerators (TPU, GPU) , while still maintaining the ability to run on CPU if needed
 - **Fine-tune with LoRA**: Apply parameter-efficient fine-tuning using the Tunix library
 - **Profile and optimize**: Use JAX's profiling tools to identify bottlenecks and tune hyperparameters